9 products you can build with TinyMCE

 7. Collaborative workspaces

 This collaborative workspace is built with TinyMCE.
 Similar to the note-taking app, it’s also been configured with Tiny’s premium snow skin and icons pack.
-By the way, Tiny is currently working on its own real-time collaboration solution which you can read more about here.
+By the way, Tiny also has its own real-time collaboration solution, that’s encrypted – so no one can eavesdrop on your communication.

 You can also provide an empty page placeholder UI containing complex HTML and buttons to insert templates (shown below) – a feature found in popular apps like Notion and Atlassian Confluence.